fabiennehess/fabiennehess.github.io/README.md

 then commit changes (technical term, by pressing Commit in bottom left)

-then sync with server (press push to source towards top of window)
+then sync with server (press push to origin towards top of window)